The Imperfective Paradox in Large Language Models: Background

 Computational modeling of aspect has evolved from feature-engineering approaches to representation learning \cite{friedrich-etal-2023-kind}. \citet{siegel-mckeown-2000-learning} pioneered the use of supervised machine learning for aspectual classification.
 Subsequent work extensively explored semi-supervised approaches, combining linguistic and distributional features to predict stativity, duration, and situation entity types, while also establishing essential annotated datasets \cite{friedrich-palmer-2014-automatic, friedrich-pinkal-2015-automatic, friedrich-etal-2016-situation, friedrich-gateva-2017-classification}.
 Similar methodologies were applied to German verbs \cite{hermes2015automatic} and multilingual morphosyntactic annotation \cite{ramm-etal-2017-annotating}.

-Moving towards compositional semantics, \citet{kober-etal-2020-aspectuality} introduced an NLI-based dataset to model aspect in context.
-With the rise of deep learning, \citet{metheniti-etal-2022-time} analyzed transformer-based models, revealing that while they capture some aspectual signals, they exhibit significant biases towards surface features like tense and word order.
-Most recently, \citet{ma-2024-evaluating} evaluated large scale LLMs on lexical aspect identification and find LLMs are still short in understanding aspectual semantics.
-However, a critical gap remains in moving from aspectual identification to inference, specifically concerning whether LLMs respect the Imperfective Paradox or instead hallucinate event completion by failing to distinguish between goal-directed processes and their resulting states.
+Moving toward compositional semantics, \citet{kober-etal-2020-aspectuality} introduced an NLI-based dataset to model aspect in context.
+Later work showed that transformer models capture some aspectual cues but rely heavily on surface features such as tense and word order \citep{metheniti-etal-2022-time}.
+More recently, \citet{ma-2024-evaluating} found that large-scale LLMs still struggle with lexical aspect identification.
+Closely related are two studies on the Imperfective Paradox \cite{prus-etal-2024-human, prus-etal-2025-world}, which focus primarily on modeling human judgments of progressive versus simple past forms, treating LLM behavior as a secondary comparison.
+As such, neither study provides a systematic diagnostic evaluation of LLM aspectual inference.
+Our work directly addresses this gap, offering the first controlled investigation of whether LLMs respect the Imperfective Paradox or instead hallucinate event completion by conflating goal-directed processes with their result states.